The main contacts

 The registrar's office handles all matters relating to applications, admission, and matriculation certificates.
 Students can enrol for a course of study or re-register, request leave or exmatriculate.
 If you have lost your student ID, the registrar's office will issue a replacement.

-Student services fulfil important tasks: for example, they run the cafeterias at universities, provide places in student residences and offer psychological counselling.
-They have developed a specific service package for international students that makes it easier to get started with your studies and life in Germany.
+fulfil important tasks: for example, they run the cafeterias at universities, provide places in student residences and offer psychological counselling.
+They have developed a specific for international students that makes it easier to get started with your studies and life in Germany.
 Which services this package includes depends on the respective higher education institution.
 Usually, it covers a room in a student residence, your semester contribution, cultural events and excursions, and arrangements for taking out health insurance.
 The number of packages per student services organisation is limited, so you should contact student services at your higher education institution well ahead of time if you are interested.

 Central course guidance